-Students meeting any of the above criteria must complete a housing waiver form.
-Forms must be submitted to the Director of Student Living before the first day of classes.
-Students without this waiver will not be permitted to enroll or attend classes.
-Requests for off-campus housing permission must be made before the start of any semester.
+Students meeting any of the above criteria who wish to love off-campus must complete a housing waiver form available online at: https://kuseahawks.com/sb_output.aspx?form=26.Requests for off-campus housing permission must be made and granted before the start of any semester.
 Once a semester begins, room charges are not refundable.

-Students, who move off campus after classes begin, forfeit the room charge for that semester.
-Housing contracts are made on a nine (9) month basis.
+Students who move off campus after classes begin, forfeit the room charge for that semester.
+Housing contracts are made on a nine (9) monthly basis.
 As such, students will have to petition the Dean or his/her designee for permission to be removed from their contract early.
 If a student desires to be removed from his/her housing contract, a \$500.00 breakage fee may be assessed to his/her student account.
-Exemption must be submitted by May 15, 2021.
+An exemption request must be submitted a minimum of 30-days before the academic term.